Mull-Tokens: Modality-Agnostic Latent Thinking: Abstract

 \section{Abstract}

 Reasoning goes beyond language; the real world requires reasoning about space, time, affordances, and much more that words alone cannot convey.
 Existing multimodal models exploring the potential of \textit{reasoning with images} are brittle and do not scale.
-They rely on calling specialist tools, costly generation of images, or handcrafted reasoning data to switch between text and image thoughts.
-Instead, we offer a simpler alternative -- \name{} -- modality-agnostic latent tokens pre-trained to hold intermediate information in either image or text modalities to let the model think free-form towards the correct answer.
+They rely on calling specialist tools, costly generation of images, or handcrafted datasets.
+We offer a simpler alternative -- \name{} -- latent tokens that can be pre-trained to hold intermediate information in either image or text modalities so as to think towards the correct answer.
 We investigate best practices to train \name{} inspired by latent reasoning frameworks.
 We first train \name{} using supervision from interleaved text-image traces, and then fine-tune without any supervision by only using the final answers.
 Across four challenging spatial reasoning benchmarks involving tasks such as solving puzzles and taking different perspectives, we demonstrate that \name{} improve upon several baselines utilizing text-only reasoning or interleaved image-text reasoning, achieving a $+3\%$ average improvement and up to $+16\%$ on a puzzle solving reasoning-heavy split compared to our strongest baseline.
-Adding to conversations around challenges in grounding textual and visual reasoning, \name{} offers a simple solution to abstractly think in multiple modalities.
+Adding to conversations around challenges in grounding textual and visual reasoning, \name{} offers a simple solution to implicitly think in multiple modalities.